mesosphere/dcos-docs-site/pages/1.12/cli/plugins/index.md

 # Updating Core and Enterprise plugins

-To update the Core and Enterprise plugins when new versions are released run
+When the new versions are released, you must run the following command to update the Core and Enterprise plugins:

 ```bash
 dcos package install <dcos-core-cli|dcos-enterprise-cli>
 ```